 For example, a supplier might offer an extra 1% discount across the entire product range in exchange for a spend of $x on the new product.
 This type of deal is also a great way to move people from placing the same ‘regular’ order month in month out.

 For the company who wants to stock the latest products anyway, this deal is enticing.
 Until, that is, it comes to reconciling money spent on one range with discounts achieved on another.
-Most standard purchasing systems can’t help with this, but unless accurate records are kept the deal can fail to be realised.
+Most standard purchasing systems can’t help with this, but unless accurate records are kept the deal can fail to be realized.

 2 — Growth incentives